gpdowney/lightweightLSAT/pages/fundamentals/practice.md

 Keep your practice interesting by switching up your pace and objectives.

-## Judge Yourself By Your Intentions
+## Evaluate Yourself Based On Your Intentions

 Don't blame yourself because your race wasn't as thorough as a puzzle.
 Don't worry that you puzzled too slowly.